AceDataCloud/SoraAPI/README.md

 }
 ```

-It can be seen that the generated effect is a character-generated video, and the result is similar to the above text.
+It can be seen that the generated effect is a character generation video, and the result is similar to the above text.

 ### Asynchronous Callback

 Since the Sora Videos Generation API takes a relatively long time to generate, approximately 1-2 minutes, if the API does not respond for a long time, the HTTP request will keep the connection open, leading to additional system resource consumption.
 Therefore, this API also provides support for asynchronous callbacks.

 The overall process is: when the client initiates a request, an additional `callback_url` field is specified.
 After the client initiates the API request, the API will immediately return a result containing a `task_id` field information, representing the current task ID.
-When the task is completed, the generated video result will be sent to the client-specified `callback_url` in the form of a POST JSON, which also includes the `task_id` field, allowing the task result to be associated by ID.
+When the task is completed, the generated video result will be sent to the client-specified `callback_url` in the form of a POST JSON, which also includes the `task_id` field, so that the task result can be associated by ID.

 Let’s understand how to operate specifically through an example.